IButskhrikidze/face-dlib/README.md

 ## face_dlib
+# this is face proccesing API.
-# face detection in the image and two face similarity check
+# You can send request and get face locations in the image
+# also, you can send request and check face similarity